-Presence of others: We measure the influence of the presence of an interviewer on (in)equality orientations using two different experimental set-ups: (a) the presence or absence of another person in the room (simulating interviewer presence or absence) in Study 1 and (b) the placement or not of an image of eyes on the screen of the online questionnaire in Study 2 (cf. Figure A1 in the Appendix).
-The control groups filled out the questionnaire with no other person in the room in Study 1 or on a computer screen with no images of eyes in Study 2.
+Presence of others: We measure the influence of the presence of an interviewer on (in)equality orientations using two different experimental set-ups: (a) the presence or absence of another person in the room (simulating interviewer presence or absence) in Study 1, and (b) the placement or not of an image of eyes on the screen of the online questionnaire in Study 2 (cf. Figure A1 in the Appendix).
+The control group in Study 1 filled out the questionnaire without another person in the room, and in Study 2 the control group completed the questionnaire on a computer screen without any images of eyes.

 Incentives: We tested the effect of incentives on (in)equality orientations in Study 2.
-We randomly selected two groups: the first group was asked to participate in our online survey without any incentive.
+We randomly selected two groups; the first group was asked to participate in our online survey without any incentive.
 The second group was offered a payment of EUR 5 for participating in the study which they would receive after completing the questionnaire.

-Inequality preference: One-item measures of attitudes towards income inequality are problematic since they produce virtually no variation in the responses about inequality preferences.
-Social desirability or the non-specificity of the research question itself are potential reasons for this.
-The use of a factorial survey design (Jasso 2006; Rossi and Anderson 1982; Wallander 2009) seems to be advisable since it measures specific preferences towards earnings inequality indirectly by asking respondents to evaluate the justice of earnings on the basis of several descriptions of fictitious employees (vignettes).
+Inequality preference: One-item measures of attitudes towards income inequality are problematic since they produce virtually no variation in the responses regarding inequality preferences.
+Social desirability or the non-specificity of the research question itself are both potential reasons for this.
+The use of a factorial survey design (Jasso, 2006; Rossi & Anderson, 1982; Wallander, 2009) seems to be advisable since it measures specific preferences towards earnings inequality indirectly by asking respondents to evaluate the justice of earnings on the basis of several descriptions of fictitious employees (vignettes).
 These multiple evaluations of just earnings can be used to reconstruct the individual inequality preference.

 For our study, we used vignettes that describe full-time employees (working 40 hours per week) who differ in ascribed and labor-market-related characteristics and who earn a specific monthly gross income (cf. Table 1A in the Appendix).
-The selection of these dimensions was based on theoretical considerations grounded on previous studies (Alves and Rossi 1978; Alves 1982; Jasso and Webster 1997; Jasso and Rossi 1977; Jasso and Webster 1999; Sauer et al. 2011; Sauer et al. 2009; Struck et al. 2006).
+The selection of these dimensions was based on theoretical considerations grounded in previous studies (Alves, 1982; Jasso & Rossi, 1977; Jasso & Webster, 1997; Sauer, Auspurg, Hinz, & Liebig, 2011; 2009; Struck et al., 2006).
 The vignettes were presented on a computer screen using the same layout in all experimental settings.
-Figure 1 shows an example of a vignette text.
+The wording was as follows: